hanydesoki/Hitman-2D/README.md

 - The level will end when the player will kill all the targets and exit the level.
 - We can take disuises from inconsious / dead bodies so we can blend in a restricted area
 - NPC will follow their designated path (using path finding) and do some actions (eat, drink, wait etc).
 They can interupt their path if something happen (ex: gun shot heard, body found etc)
-- A rating stystem to evaluate how the player stealth (best one is 'Silent Assassin')
+- A rating stystem to evaluate how stealthy the player is(best one is 'Silent Assassin')

 ### Rating system